Caricatures by Kathy BBB Business Review

 I also realize this party is going to be over too quickly if I don’t do something.
 I’m actually TOO fast.
 They’ve only hired me for an hour (rare that I accept this but Fairhope is only 20 minutes from my house so I agreed to it ) and I’m already halfway through the folks but I will have too much time left over at the end at this rate.

-“Ooh l like this girl!”
-She says.
-I add color and I’m STILL too fast.
-But they LOVE it.
+I add the priceless color and I’m STILL too fast.

 And it’s on to the next folks.

-The wife is dressed in a Santa hat and pink tutu, and the HUSBAND, well, let’s just say his favorite character was Ralphie from a Christmas story.
+The wife is dressed in a Santa hat and pink tutu, and the HUSBAND, well, let’s just say

 That’s right.
 You guessed it.
 He was dressed in a pink bunny suit!